sSolsta/efcaf-format/draftspecification.md

 At the end of the metadata (or last EFC chunk if metadata is not present), the minimum amount of null bytes are inserted to make the EFCAF file a multiple of 32 bytes long.

 ---
-*This format and specification were created by Daniella Kate ("sSolsta"), and are distributed under a Creative Commons Attribution 4.0 International License.
+*This format and specification were created by Daniella Kate ("sSolsta"), and once properly released, will be distributed under a Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.*